trusslab/megamind/README.md

 ```

 ## Use MegaMind
-After running MegaMind a tmux session opens with three panes.
-The upper left pane, is the modified Alexa SDK.
-The upper right pane is MegaMind engine logs, and the lower pane is the MegaMind API ( which can be a text based API -if you use mega.json- or voice based API -if you use megaVoice.json' to run MegaMind).
+After running MegaMind, a tmux session opens with three panes.
+The upper-left pane, is the modified Alexa SDK.
+The upper-right pane is MegaMind engine logs, and the lower pane is the MegaMind API ( which can be a text based API -if you use mega.json- or voice based API -if you use megaVoice.json' to run MegaMind).

 After running MegaMind, please wait until you see